yogavignesh/Basic-Ruby-on-Rails-app/README.md

     I found the building up of json data take an amount of time.
     The implementation of d3.js also took some doing.
+    Had to deal with setting up of google maps api which required correct parsing of location data.

 e.
 What components OTHER than your client and server framework did you install,if any, and if so, what is their purpose for your solution?